mrkamel/search_cop/README.md

 ## Mapping

-When searching in boolean, datetime, timestamp, etc. fields, AttrSearchable performs some mapping.
+When searching in boolean, datetime, timestamp, etc. fields, SearchCop performs some mapping.
 The following queries are equivalent:

 ```ruby